exclusive debut

 Vinification and aging

 The grapes were harvested by hand into 15kg crates during the coolest hours of the day.
 When they reached the cellar, the grapes were pressed slowly and softly to extract the must from the heart of the berries.
 This was followed by a 12-hour cold clarification, which allowed for clarification, a decisive operation in the creation of a great qualitative harmony, typical of Leonia.
 Fermentation took place in stainless steel tanks at a constant and controlled temperature; a certain part was fermented in wood.
 Next came the blending of the different cuvées of Chardonnay and Pinot noir, followed by tirage (addition of liqueur de tirage) and re-fermentation in the bottle with long ageing on the lees.
-After ageing on the lees riddling takes place, in order to collect deposits of fine lees in the neck of the bottle.
+After ageing on the lees, riddling takes place to collect deposits of fine lees in the neck of the bottle.
 All that remains is the last thing to do, dégorgement, to make Leonia pristine.
 Refinement consists of further bottle ageing.

 Vintage notes